 It is the student's responsibility to check and prove eligibility.
-Doubts should be resolved during the Drop-Add
+Doubts should be resolved during the Drop-Add period, but students entering after that period must still prove eligibility.
+Ineligible students will not be permitted to

 AMERICAN DISABILITIES ACT: Within the first week of classes, students with disabilities needing academic accommodations should: 1) register with and provide documentation to the Student Disability Resource Center (SDRC); and 2) bring a letter to their instructor from SDRC indicating the need for accommodation and what type.